mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 History patches
 ~~~~~~~~~~~~~~~

 The history patches remember which colors you've drawn on canvas with.
-They can be quickly called with :kbd:`H`.
+They can be quickly called with the :kbd:`H` key.

 Common Patches
 ~~~~~~~~~~~~~~

 The common patches are generated from the image, and are the most common color in the image.
-The hotkey for them on canvas is :kbd:`U`.
+The hotkey for them on canvas is the :kbd:`U` key.

 Gamut masking
 -------------